 maps of research findings

 Therefore, there is a great need to develop maps (simplified abstractions) of published information that could be used to characterize what is known and to guide research decisions.
-Essentially, we hope that our maps will be to neuroscience what mathematics has been for physics: a formal language to represent research findings.
+Essentially, we hope that our research maps will be to neuroscience what mathematics has been for physics: a formal language to represent research findings.

 As a first step, our laboratory developed a taxonomy for experiments and a set of algorithms to generate these maps.
 This taxonomy allows us to classify experiments in our field into a small set of distinct categories, a critical first step in the development of simplified abstractions of research findings.
 The algorithms are essential for representing these experiments in causal networks (i.e., our maps).

-Additionally, we are in the process of developing an App to facilitate the mapping process and a series of computer routines designed to use the taxonomy and algorithms we developed to automatically generate maps of research findings.
+Additionally, we are in the process of developing an App to facilitate the mapping process and a series of computer routines designed to use the taxonomy of experiments and algorithms we developed to automatically generate maps of research findings.

 For a recent Ray Kurzweil's newsletter article on our work click here...